-Duncan died in 2003 of a drugs overdose, a habit he tried so hard to beat but in the end lost, I miss him so badly
+Duncan died in 2003 of a drugs overdose, a habit he tried so hard to beat but in the end lost, I miss

-and so does his sister, who I hope will gain something from this experience.
+him so badly and so does his sister, who I hope will gain something from this experience.

-The experience has left me numb and without direction and I can only hope the pain will subside, allowing me to move
+The experience has left me numb and without direction and I can only hope the pain will subside, allowing

-on with my life.
+me to move on with my life.

-in later life when reminiscing about various air shows we had been too, he said "dad I was bored shitless"
+me, but in later life when reminiscing about various air shows we had been too, he said "dad I was bored shitless"

 the same now with my daughter, who comments that it may be boring but at least she's with her dad.

 Through flying at Goodwood, I learned to cope with his death, the hours of soaring through clouds and